Jeu de taquin dynamics on infinite Young tableaux and second class particles: Introduction

 Note that such a complete characterization of the highly nontrivial measure-preserving system $\mathfrak{J}$ may open up many possibilities for additional applications.
 We hope to explore these possibilities in future work.
-Furthermore, in contrast to many structure theorems in ergodic theory that show isomorphism of complicated dynamical systems to i.i.d.\ shift maps via an abstract existential argument that does not provide much insight into the nature of the isomorphism, here the isomorphism is a completely explicit, familiar and highly structured mapping --- the $\RSK$ algorithm.
+Furthermore, in contrast to many structure theorems in ergodic theory that show isomorphism of complicated dynamical systems to i.i.d. shift maps via an abstract existential argument that does not provide much insight into the nature of the isomorphism, here the isomorphism is a completely explicit, familiar and highly structured mapping---the $\RSK$ algorithm.

-Note also that $\RSK$ is defined on the set of sequences $(x_1,x_2,\ldots)$ which satisfy the assumption mentioned in Section \ref{subsubsec:infinite-rsk}.
-This is known (see again Theorem~\ref{thm-plancherel-limitshape} below) to be a set of full measure with respect to $\lebesgueN$.
+Note also that $\RSK$ is defined on the set of sequences $(x_1,x_2,\ldots)$ which satisfy the assumption mentioned in Section~\ref{subsubsec:infinite-rsk}.
+This is known (see again Theorem~\ref {thmm-plancherel-limitshape} below) to be a set of full measure with respect to $\mathrm{Leb}^{\otimes\mathbb{N}}$.

-Theorem~\ref{thm-isomorphism} above encapsulates several separate claims: first, that the Plancherel measure $\plancherel$ is the push-forward of the product measure $\lebesgueN$ under the mapping $\RSK$; this is easy and well-known (see Lemma~\ref{lem-push-forward} below).
-Second, that $\RSK$ is a factor map (a.k.a.\ homomorphism) of measure-preserving dynamical systems.
+Theorem~\ref{thmm-isomorphism} above encapsulates several separate claims: first, that the Plancherel measure $\plancherel$ is the push-forward of the product measure $\mathrm{Leb}^{\otimes\mathbb {N}}$ under the mapping $\RSK $; this is easy and well known (see Lemma~\ref{lem-push-forward} below).
+Second, that $\RSK$ is a factor map (also known as homomorphism) of measure-preserving dynamical systems.
 This is the statement that